tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### OS disk

 Every virtual machine has one attached OS disk.
-This disk has a pre-installed operating system, which was selected when the VM was created.
+This disk has a preinstalled operating system, which was selected when the VM was created.
 This disk contains the boot volume.

 Generally, you should store only your OS information on the OS disk.
 You should store all applications and data on data disks.
 But if cost is a concern, you can use the OS disk instead of creating a data disk.